bgottsch/Siri-Proxy-GUI/README.md

 The avaliable ones are version 1.0, version 1.1 beta 1 and version 1.1 final.

-Instructions on how to install and explanations are below the download links.
+Instructions on how to install and explanations are below the downloads section.

 Screenshots are avaliable in each download section.